mahnen/gamma_limits_sensitivity/README.md

 --------------------------------------------------------------

-A sunny day ... her boss is really interessted in knowing what her newly developed telescope is actually capable of, independent of the source.
+A sunny day ... her boss is really interested in knowing what her newly developed telescope is actually capable of, independent of the source.
 So she calls:

 ```
 gamma_limits_sensitivity sens --s_bg=7.1 --alpha=0.2 --t_obs=36000 --A_eff=<some_path>